Projection Defense Mechanism: How The Mind Manages Feelings Of Anxiety

 This article will pay closer attention to recreation formation, projection, and the overall ego.

-What the projection defense mechanism looks like
+How the projection defense mechanism manifests

 There are other ways defense manifests itself in projection; displacement, undoing, isolation are a few examples.